AlbertDang46/NVD_to_Excel/README.md

 The program should produce an Excel sheet containing all the CVEs in the NVD JSON file in the `vul_excel_sheets` folder.
 This Excel sheet containing the vulnerabilities of one year should be used with the `VULNERABILITY_MAPPING_TOOL` Excel tool.
 The program takes only a couple seconds to run, but adding the `--log` argument can extend runtime to a couple minutes.

+The `vulnerabilities` folder and the `vul_excel_sheets` folder already come with the NVD JSON file and the Excel file for 2019 as an example.